 Welcome!

-I recently earned my PhD in English (specifically in Literature, Theory, and Cultural Studies) as well as a graduate certificate in Women’s, Gender, and Sexuality Studies from Purdue University.
+I recently earned my PhD in Literature, Theory, and Cultural Studies (English) as well as a graduate certificate in Women’s, Gender, and Sexuality Studies from Purdue University.
 My dissertation, Spaces of Assimilation: Multiethnic American Women’s Writing and the Gothic, analyzes how minority and immigrant women writers employ gothic tropes to narrate the pressures of assimilation into white Protestant American culture throughout the late nineteenth and early twentieth centuries.

 Outside of academia, I enjoy painting, walking along the Red River, and watching horror films.
 If you would like to learn more, feel free to email me at aanders@umn.edu.